StephenClearyApps/DotNetApis/doc/setup.md

 - Set the required [application settings](./settings.md) for the app:
   - `StorageConnectionString` should be the connection string for the Azure Storage account you just created.
   - `SPA_APP` should be your GitHub Pages address, without the `https://` prefix and without a trailing slash.
 E.g., `username.github.io/DotNetApis`
+  - `BACKEND` (frontend symbol) should be the backend, including a trailing slash.
+E.g., `https://dotnetapis2.azurewebsites.net/api/`
 - Set up your source control to autodeploy to the Azure Function app.
 - Follow the instructions for [uploading reference assemblies](#upload-reference-assemblies), above.